Thomas Street, Limerick

 Thomas Street has seen major improvement works and re-modelling in recent years.
 This included the pedestrianisation of the part of the street between O'Connell Street and Catherine Street and the widening of footpaths from Catherine Street to Wickham Street.

 Shops on Thomas Street include Brown Thomas, Carl Scarpa and Sextons.
-There are also a wide variety of cafes on the Street.
+The street is known as a centre of dining, and includes cafes and restaurants such as Coqbull, Cornstore, Bella Italia, Oahu, Caffé Nero and NOM Donuts, as well as a number of pubs.